 Community Food Advocates has made a mission of ending hunger and creating a healthy, just, and sustainable food system.
-They are a diverse group who share the common idea that access to food which promotes the health of an individual and the planet is a right of all citizens.
-They are working to end food deserts, promote school gardens and healthy food for school children, and to encourage participation in federal Food Stamp programs, among other projects.
+They are a diverse group who share the common idea that access to food that promotes the health of an individual and the planet is a right of all citizens.
+They are working to end food deserts, promote school gardens and healthy food for school children, and encourage participation in federal Food Stamp programs, among other projects.

 Harpeth River Watershed